larsenkg/pyMFD/README.md

 This library allows for loading Nanoscope v7.2 force-volume data and performing multipoint force-deflection (MFD) analysis.
 MFD is a local materials characterization technique that performs many force-deflection ramps on a microcantilever.
+The each force-deflection ramp is converted to a compliance value.
-The compliance data is fit to a fixed-free Euler beam and Young's modulus is extracted.
+The compliance data is fit to a fixed-free Euler beam and Young's modulus is extracted. pyMFD is the first software created for MFD analysis, as it is a new technique.

 ## Installation
 Detailed installation instructions are available in the [documentation](https://larsenkg.github.io/pyMFD/build/html/usage.html#installation).